stilianstefanov/Vehicles-Marketplace-System/README.md

 4. The project will automatically seed some example data in both databases

 ## Users
--You can test the application with pre-seeded data using the following credentials:
+-The application can be tested with pre-seeded data using the following credentials:

 ### Administrator User
 Username: admin@abv.bg </br>